isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

           }
    }

-The returned state value may be one of the values listed in :ref:`ha-server-states`.
+The returned ``state`` value should be one of the values listed in :ref:`ha-server-states`.
-In the example above, the ``partner-down`` state is returned, which indicates that the server which responded to the command is assuming that its partner is offline;
+In the example above, the ``partner-down`` state is returned, which indicates that the server which responded to the command believes that its partner is offline;
 thus, it is serving all DHCP requests sent to the servers.
-In order to ensure that the partner is indeed offline, the administrator should send the ``ha-heartbeat`` command to the second server.
-If sending the command fails, e.g. due to inability to establish TCP connection to the Control Agent or the Control Agent reports issues with communication with the DHCP server, it is very likely that the server is not running.
+To ensure that the partner is indeed offline, the administrator should send the ``ha-heartbeat`` command to the second server.
+If sending the command fails, e.g. due to an inability to establish a TCP connection to the Control Agent, or if the Control Agent reports issues with communication with the DHCP server, it is very likely that the server is not running.

 The ``date-time`` parameter conveys the server's notion of time.

+The ``unsent-update-count`` value is a cumulative count of all unsent lease updates since the server was booted; its value is set to 0 when the server is started.
-The ``unsent-update-count`` value is incremented by the partner sending the heartbeat response when it cannot send the lease update.
-Suppose it is a result of the temporary communication interruption.
-In that case, the partner receiving the heartbeat response tracks the value changes and can determine whether there are any new lease updates that it did not receive.
-When the communication is re-established, the server uses this value to decide whether or not it should synchronize its lease database.
-The value is set to 0 when the server is started.
+It is never reset to 0 during the server's operation, even after the partner synchronizes the database.
+It is incremented by the partner sending the heartbeat response when it cannot send the lease update.
+For example, suppose the failure is a result of a temporary communication interruption.
+In that case, the partner receiving the ``partner-down`` heartbeat response tracks the value changes and can determine, once communication is reestablished, whether there are any new lease updates that it did not receive.
+If the values on both servers do not match, it is an indication that the partner should synchronize its lease database.
-It is never reset to 0 during the server operation, even after the partner synchronizes the database.
-It is a cumulative count of all unsent lease updates since the server boot.
-A non-zero value itself is not an indication of any present issues with lease updates.
-Constantly incrementing value is.
+A non-zero value itself is not an indication of any present issues with lease updates, but a constantly incrementing value is.

-The typical response returned by one of the servers when both servers are operational is:
+The typical response returned by one server when both are operational is:

 ::